rclone/rclone/docs/content/azureblob.md

 and there may be up to `--transfers` chunks stored at once in memory.
 This can be at most 100MB.

+#### --azureblob-access-tier=Hot/Cool/Archive ####

+Azure storage supports blob tiering, you can configure tier in advanced settings or supply flag while performing data transfer operations.
+If there is no `access tier` specified, rclone doesn't apply any tier. rclone performs `Set Tier` operation on blobs while uploading, if objects are not modified, specifying `access tier` to new one will have no effect.
+If blobs are in `archive tier` at remote, trying to perform data transfer operations from remote will not be allowed.
+User should first restore by tiering blob to `Hot` or `Cool`.

 ### Limitations ###

 MD5 sums are only uploaded with chunked files if the source has an MD5